melisgl/try/README.md

       on a rerun the same `TESTABLE` is run again.

-    All three possibilities involve entering `DEFTEST` or `WITH-TEST`, or invoking `TRY`: the same cases that we have when calling tests functions (see [Calling Test Functions][012f]).
+    All three possibilities involve entering `DEFTEST` or `WITH-TEST`, or invoking `TRY`: the same cases that we have with [Calling Test Functions][012f].
     Thus, even if a trial is rerun with `FUNCALL`, execution is guaranteed to happen under `TRY`.

 <a id="x-28TRY-3A-40REPLAY-20MGL-PAX-3ASECTION-29"></a>